Loading...

 Strengthens rear delts and rotator cuff for shoulder health.

-Santa Cruz's cold water (typically 50-60°F) and powerful waves demand extra conditioning.
-Cold water requires more energy to maintain body temperature, and our waves pack more punch than warmer water destinations.
-Your training should account for these factors:
+Santa Cruz's cold water (typically 50-60 °F) and powerful waves demand extra conditioning.
+Cold water takes more energy to hold body temperature; our waves pack more punch than warmer destinations.
+Train accordingly.